-Scar tissue if left untreated/unmanaged could lead to mobility and chronic pain issues.
-Individuals that are recovering from a traumatic injury often have issues brought on from scar tissue.
-Scar tissue build-up is part of the healing process but in some cases, the tissue build-up can create another set of health issues.
-Restricted mobility and range of motion and lack of flexibility can worsen over time.
+If left untreated/unmanaged, scar tissue could lead to mobility and chronic pain issues.
+Individuals recovering from a traumatic injury often have issues brought on by scar tissue.
+Scar tissue build-up is part of the healing process, but in some cases, the tissue build-up can create another set of health issues.
+Restricted mobility, range of motion, and lack of flexibility can worsen over time.

 - Recovery progress